No proposal to form tariff committee to fix train fares: minister | Business

 - India

-Passengers will have to pay high fares during festivals as the ministry has no plans to constitute any committee to decide train fares in the country, Railways Minister Ashwini Vaishnav said on Friday.
+The Railways Ministry has no plans to constitute any committee to decide train fares in the country, Minister Ashwini Vaishnaw said on Friday.

-Based on inputs received from various channels, passenger fare rationalisation is an ongoing and continuous process, he said in a written reply in the Rajya Sabha on Friday.
+Based on inputs received from various channels, passenger fare rationalisation is an ongoing and continuous process, he said in a written reply in the Rajya Sabha.

 According to him, Indian Railways operates different categories of train services to cater to the travel needs of various sections of the population.